Air Velocity Measurement

 To Check Accuracy

 Use only devices of certified accuracy.
-All anemometers and to a lesser extent portable manometers should be checked regularly against a primary standard such as a hook gage or high quality micromanometer.
-If in doubt return your Dwyer instrument to the factory for a complete calibration check.
+All anemometers and (to a lesser extent) portable manometers should be checked regularly against a primary standard such as a hook gage or high quality micromanometer.
+If you are in doubt of your products accuracy, please return it to the Dwyer Instruments factory for a complete calibration check.